 Look Back at Old Data

-If the site you’re monitoring experiences a massive influx of traffic without having done any changes to the site itself, you could very well have a trending keyword in your hands.
-Use Google Trends to jumpstart your search for what could possibly be sending a lot of visitors your way.
+If the site you’re monitoring experiences a massive influx of traffic without having made any changes to the site itself, you could very well have a trending keyword in your hands.
+Use Google Trends to jumpstart your search for what could be sending a lot of visitors your way.

 Pair (not provided) Keywords to Landing Pages